aswinkalarickal/resume-ats/README.md

 ## How It Works

+1. Resume content is stored in [resume-data.json](resume-data.json) in a structured format
-1. [index.js](index.js) uses the `docx` library to programmatically create a resume document
+2. [index.js](index.js) uses the `docx` library to programmatically create a resume document
+3. The script reads the JSON data and dynamically generates the document structure
-2. The script defines styles, formatting, and content structure
+4. The script defines styles, formatting, and content structure
-3. The DOCX file is generated and saved
+5. The DOCX file is generated and saved
-4. LibreOffice converts the DOCX to PDF format
+6. LibreOffice converts the DOCX to PDF format

 ## Customization

-To update your resume, modify the content in [index.js](index.js) and run the build command.
+To update your resume, modify the content in [resume-data.json](resume-data.json) and run the build command.
+The JSON file contains:

+- **personalInfo**: Contact information (name, address, phones, email, website, location)
+- **technicalSkills**: Skills categorized by type (coding, deployment, messaging, etc.)
+- **experience**: Work history with projects and responsibilities
+- **education**: Educational qualifications
+- **academicProjects**: Academic project descriptions
+- **languages**: Language proficiencies
+- **interests**: Personal interests
+- **activities**: Activities and achievements

 The document structure includes:

 - Custom styles for headings and body text
 - Bullet list formatting